wp-plugins/tour-operator-plugin/readme.txt

 Integrate WordPress with [TourCMS](http://www.tourcms.com "TourCMS") to aid creating Tour & Activity Operator websites.

-This plugin extends WordPress with new Post types for Tours/Hotels (and other travel products) and integrates with the TourCMS booking engine.
+This plugin extends WordPress with new Post types for Tours (and other travel products) and integrates with the TourCMS booking engine.
 Upload your prices once (into TourCMS) and ensure you are always displaying live pricing and booking against live availability.

 Includes widgets for displaying products on Google Maps or showing a monthly availability overview and a basic example theme can be downloaded from our website (or customise your existing theme).